Ray1235/ArchitectEngine/README.md

 # Architect
-A cross-platform game engine made in Allegro 5
+A cross-platform game engine made in C++ & SFML